syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 {% endhighlight %}
 {% endtabs %}

-### Supressing the free text modal view and implement your own UI
+### Suppressing the free text modal view and implement your own UI

-The [Sfpdfviewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to supress the free text modal view and use your own UI in its place.
+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to suppress the free text modal view and use your own UI in its place.
 This can be achieved by setting the `AnnotationModalViewAppearingEventArgs.Cancel` property to `true` in the `FreeTextModalViewAppearing` event handler.

-The below code snippet illustrates supressing the free text modal view and using a UI implemented in the app in its place.
+The below code snippet illustrates suppressing the free text modal view and using a UI implemented in the app in its place.
 The free text annotation instance that is created or edited can be obtained from the event args.
 Once the user enters the text in the custom dialog and confirms, the text can be assigned to this free text annotation instance.

 {% tabs %}
 {% highlight c# %}